MicrosoftDocs/visualfsharpdocs/docs/conceptual/async.awaitiasyncresult-method-[fsharp].md

 *millisecondsTimeout*
 Type: [int](http://msdn.microsoft.com/en-us/library/025d5455-3622-4ea5-9573-3ecbd4ee1375)

 The timeout value in milliseconds.
-If one is not provided then the default value of -1 corresponding to **F:System.Threading.Timeout.Infinite**.
+If one is not provided then the default value of -1 corresponding to **System.Threading.Timeout.Infinite**.

 **Returns an asynchronous computation that waits on the given System.IAsyncResult.**